SethShoneman/cpp-practice/README.md

 # Overview
-These projects are some examples of what ive created when learning the basics of C++.
+These projects are some examples of what I've created when learning the basics of C++.
 Obviously, these aren't the full extent of my experience.
 Instead, I just wanted to provide some evidence that I am at least competent.

 ## Files
 ### autoFormatting.cpp